Carcraftz/TLS-Fingerprint-API/README.md

 Optional: Add the request header "poptls-proxy" and set it equal to the URL for the proxy you want to use (format: http://user:pass@host:port or http://host:port).
 This will make the server use your proxy for the request.

 Optional: Add the request header "poptls-allowredirect" and set it to true or false to enable/disable redirects.
 Redirects are enabled by default.

+Optional: Add the request header "poptls-timeout" and set it to an integer (in seconds) to specify the max timeout to wait for a request.

 ## Run on a different Port: